E-commerce in Italy

 Online marketplace

-Italian consumers like shopping on online platforms and you could also consider selling your products on a marketplace (in Dutch).
+Italian consumers like shopping on online platforms and you could also consider selling your products on a marketplace.
 If you take this approach, you do not have to launch your own Italian online shops.
 On marketplaces, buyers and sellers find each other and make deals, while the platform mediates and provides support.
 Commonly used online platforms in Italy are Amazon, eBay, and Facebook Marketplace.
 With a 38% market share, Amazon is the largest platform in Italy.

 Italian online shops